Luos-io/Documentation/src/_pages/low/modules/create-project.md

 ```

 ### Basic modules functions
-At Luos we make our modules always expose the same functions in the `module.h` file.
-The same as Luos need it, modules are like tasks that you will have to run regularly, so we choose to use the exact same stategy as presented for Luos functions by exposing a `module_init()` and `module_loop()` functions and to add it on the main.
+We choose to put the public functions of our modules in the `module.h` file.
+Like Luos, modules are similar to tasks that need to be run regularly, so we choose to use the exact same stategy as presented for Luos functions by providing a `module_init()` and a `module_loop()` functions and to add them in the `main()`.
-Following the previous folder organization our main code looks like :
+Following the previous folder organization, the `main()` code looks like this:

 ```C
 #include "luos.h"